WarrenDavidAnderson/manuscriptCode/preadipogenesisNetwork_code/README.md

 Here are the codes for our paper on gene regulatory networks in early adipogenesis.

 ## Sections
-motifAnalysis: All of the methods for identifying transcription factor motifs and their enrichment
+motifAnalysis: All of the methods for identifying transcription factor motifs and their enrichment<br/>
 networkAnalysis: Methods for identifying networks based on ATAC and PRO data and formatting the networks for visualization with cytoscape